Best AI Robo-Advisor Alternatives for a Roth IRA in 2026

 If you want to run a Roth IRA with AI help instead of handing it to a hands-off robo-advisor, the first question is whether the tool supports IRAs at all.
 Betterment, Wealthfront, SoFi, and Fidelity Go all open and manage a Roth IRA for you in classic robo fashion; M1 Finance opens one you design yourself and automates rebalancing.
 Walnut is different: it is an AI investing assistant that connects the Roth IRA you already hold at a supported broker, lets you ask about your real holdings through Claude or ChatGPT, and frames each position against the S&P 500, while you approve every trade.
 There is no single best one; match it to how hands-on you want to be.
 Walnut is not an investment adviser.

 A robo-advisor is the default answer for a Roth IRA: open the account, pick a risk level, and let the algorithm allocate and rebalance.
 But plenty of people want to stay involved and use AI to research and frame decisions rather than hand the whole account to automation.
-This guide covers the alternatives on the same fields.
-It leads with the tools that actually support IRAs (Betterment, Wealthfront, SoFi, Fidelity Go, and the more hands-on M1 Finance), then covers Walnut, an AI assistant that connects a Roth IRA you already hold, and it is honest about the Roth-specific factors and where each option, including Walnut, is the wrong fit.
+This guide compares the options on the same fields, side by side: Betterment, Wealthfront, SoFi, and Fidelity Go (the hands-off robos), M1 Finance (the more hands-on design-it-yourself automation), and Walnut (an AI assistant that connects a Roth IRA you already hold).
+It leads with whether each tool actually supports IRAs, weaves Walnut in next to the robos rather than at the end, and is honest about the Roth-specific factors and where each option, including Walnut, is the wrong fit.

 The two ways to use AI on a Roth IRA